freeipa/freeipa/workshop.rst

           track: yes
           auto-renew: yes

-Observe that the certificate was issued and that certmonger is now ``MONITORING`` the certificate and will ``auto-renew`` it when it is close to expiration.
-Now if you run ``ipa service-show`` you will see a number of attributes related to the certificate, including the certificate itself.
+Confirm that the certificate was issued and that certmonger is now ``MONITORING`` the certificate and will ``auto-renew`` it when it is close to expiration.
+Now if you run ``ipa service-show``, you will see a number of attributes related to the certificate, including the certificate itself.
 Can you work out how to save the PEM-encoded certificate to a file?